eyereasoner/eyelite/README.md

 * `math:equalTo`
 * `math:notEqualTo`

+These comparisons are treated as **constraints** for goal ordering in forward rules (see above): they only succeed/fail given the current bindings.

 Other:

 * `math:fibonacci`

-  `math:fibonacci` is BigInt-aware and uses 0-based indexing:
+`math:fibonacci` is BigInt-aware and uses **0-based** indexing:

-  Integer inputs are treated as unbounded BigInts; outputs are exact (also as integer literals).
+* Integer inputs are treated as unbounded BigInts.
+* Outputs are exact (also as integer literals).

 Dates & durations:

-* `math:difference` can take `xsd:date` / `xsd:dateTime` and returns an
+* `math:difference` can take `xsd:date` / `xsd:dateTime` and returns an `xsd:duration`.
-  `xsd:duration`.
 * Duration and date/dateTime values are internally mapped to seconds to allow comparisons.

 ### `log:` namespace